VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 Many services deploy their service instances in multiple sites to get better response time and resource utilization.
 These sites are often geographically distributed to serve the user demand.
 For some services such as VR/AR and intelligent transportation, the QoE will depend on both the network metrics and the compute metrics.
 For example, if the nearest site is overloaded due to the demand fluctuation, then steer the user traffic to an another light-loaded sites may improve the QoE.

-{{I-D.ietf-idr-5g-edge-service-metadata}} descirbes the BGP extension of distributing service route with network and computing-related metrics.
+{{I-D.ietf-idr-5g-edge-service-metadata}} describes the BGP extension of distributing service route with network and computing-related metrics.
 The router connected to the site will receive the service routes and service metadata sent from devices inside the edge site, and then generates the corresponding routes and distributes them to ingress routers.
 However, the route with service metadata on the router connected to the site can be also collected by a central Controller for calculating the best path to the best site.

 This document defines an extension of BGP-LS to carry the service metadata along with the service route.
 Using the service metadata and the service route, the controller can calculate the best site for the traffic, giving each user the best QoE.